 Manjaro installation and configuration

 After a few seconds, the system boot is complete and a wizard appears.
-You’ll need to set your keyboard layout first, and then create the first user:
+You’ll need to set your keyboard layout first:

 Then, you need to answer the following questions:

-You can enter the first letter to go faster in these menus and the followings
+You can enter the first letter to go faster in this and the following menus.

-Try not to miss any step, as each time you fail giving it the correct information, it will restart the wizard from the beginning, which is pretty annoying…
+Try not to miss any step, as each time you fail to give it the correct information, it will restart the wizard from the beginning, which is pretty annoying.